 - Gestational Diabetes

-Classes at the Diabetes Center are taught by a Registered Dietitian who possesses comprehensive knowledge of and experience in prediabetes, diabetes prevention, and diabetes management.
+The individual outpatient counseling sessions at the Diabetes Center are conducted by a Registered Dietitian who possesses comprehensive knowledge of and experience in prediabetes, diabetes prevention, and diabetes management.

 Megan Wall, RDN, LDN

-Classes are held at the Diabetes Center located at Tyrone Hospital, on the 1st floor.
-One on one assessments and instruction are scheduled on an individual basis.
+Individual outpatient counseling sessions are held at the Diabetes Center located at Tyrone Hospital, on the 1st floor.
+One on one sessions are scheduled on an individual basis.

 What will I learn?

-Topics addressed in the Diabetes Center classes include the following:
+Topics addressed in the individual outpatient counseling sessions include the following: